BlinkBP/AnimeSTProvider/README.md

 Actual version: *0.9.0*

 ### TODO List ###

--Previewing videos
--Messages when things are done + animations when things are being done
+-Messages when things are done
+-Animations when things are being done
+-Conditions when pressing buttons (if nothing is selected app is giving error right now)

 ### How do I get set up? ###